Will it run on your machine?

 - Best for you is the largest, most capable model that still fits comfortably at Q4_K_M or better.
 Bigger usually means smarter, but a model that only just fits, or fits only at a low quant, isn't always better than a smaller one with room to spare.
 Treat it as a strong default, not gospel.

 These are close estimates, not exact VRAM accounting.
 We model the common K-quants; the IQ-quant family packs models even smaller at very low bit-rates.
-Architecture values are best-effort, sliding-window models like Gemma are flagged on their own cards since their long-context cache is smaller than shown, and real usage shifts with your runtime and settings.
-The model list is current as of June 2026, and this space moves fast.
+Architecture values are pulled from each model's config and rechecked when the list updates, but real usage still shifts with your runtime and settings.
+The model list is current as of July 2026, and this space moves fast.
 When it says tight, leave yourself a little headroom.

 You know those sites you use once and never open again?
 Yeah, this is one of those.
 I built it for fun.
 If it saved you a little time, you can buy me a coffee.